 Options with subscription prices which represent a discount to the market price (the "Discounted options") may be exercised two years after the date of grant and would expire (i) ten years after such date of grant if granted to an executive director or employee, and (ii) five years after such date of grant if granted to a non-executive director.
-There have been no cancellation or modification to the share option plan during the financial years ended 31 December 2022 and 2021.
+There have been no cancellation or modification to the share option plan during the financial years ended 31 December 2023 and 2022.
+These options have expired during the financial year.